workgroupengineering/Flowery.NET/llms-static/DaisyProgress.md

 DaisyProgress is a styled progress bar with **8 color variants**, **4 size presets**, and indeterminate support.
 It inherits `ProgressBar` behavior for `Value`, `Minimum`, `Maximum`, and `IsIndeterminate`, using theme colors for the indicator fill.

+**Determinate mode** features smooth width transitions (250ms) on value updates for a more fluid feel.

 ## Variant Options

 | Variant | Description |